 Fundraising is a skill that can be learned and mastered.
 As a founder or CEO, job No. 1 is making sure the company has the funding in place to accomplish its goals.
 In this section of the guide, we break down the fundraising process into its subcomponents, highlight thoughts for consideration, and provide pro-tips on how to tackle each one.

-Let’s start with knowing which investors to talk to at each stage.
-While the milestones for raising Seed and Series A funding are clear in 2020, unfortunately, knowing which investors to talk to and how to label your financing round can be confusing.
+Let’s start with knowing which investors to talk with at each stage.
+While the milestones for raising Seed and Series A funding are clear as of writing this in 2020, unfortunately, knowing which investors to talk to and how to label your financing round can be confusing.
 Don’t let the murkiness slow you down!
 Dive into Crunchbase and/or Pitchbook and start doing your research.
 We recommend taking the following steps:

-Make note of the firm’s typical investment size and compare that to what you believe your company needs at this stage to achieve the key goals.
+Make note of the firm’s typical investment size and compare that to what you believe your company needs at this stage to achieve your key goals.
 Typically, we recommend an investment amount that enables the company to execute for 18–24 months before needing additional capital.
 Raising too much capital translates to unnecessary dilution and too frequently, sloppy execution.
-(We believe optimal innovation comes from constraints.)
+We believe optimal innovation comes from constraints.
 At the same time, raising too little capital puts you at risk of falling short of the threshold goals and valuation inflection, and that’s the worst possible outcome.
-(Remember no partial credit in this exercise).
 If you find yourself with a set of goals that will take longer than 24 months to achieve, try breaking them down into more manageable increments.

 Third, make note of any companies you consider competitive and take note of which firms are investors.
 While many investors will invest in competitive companies, as a founder, it is something you want to avoid if possible to make sure there are no conflicts of interest.
 Lastly, identify which firms you believe will help you most with attaining the goals described above for the specific phase you are in.